Skip to main content Skip to navigation

 The Department of Primary Industries and Regional Development (DPIRD) monitors the status of WA’s demersal scalefish resources by undertaking regular stock assessments of key indicator species.

-The latest stock assessments for the Kimberley, Pilbara, West Coast, and South Coast demersal scalefish resources show fishing pressure across the State is well above acceptable limits.
-In the Gascoyne, the fishery is recovering because both industry and the department worked cohesively together to implement strong management changes.
+The latest assessments show fishing pressure across the Kimberley, Pilbara, West Coast, and South Coast is too high.
+In the Gascoyne, the fishery is recovering thanks to strong management measures implemented by both the industry and the department.

 Find out about the latest assessments: